 Welcome to ophthalmology

-Our success depends on the quality of the clinical care we provide our patients, training outstanding future ophthalmologists & scientists, and developing new knowledge & innovative therapies for vision threatening diseases.
+Our success depends on the quality of the clinical care we provide our patients, training outstanding future ophthalmologists & scientists, and developing new knowledge and innovative therapies for vision threatening diseases.

 The North Florida/South Georgia Veterans Health System is a comprehensive and integrated health care delivery system that provides quality clinical programs and services to Veterans.
 The System includes two hospitals, two large satellite outpatient clinics, and several small community-based outpatient clinics.
 Primary health care services, as well as highly specialized, technologically advanced surgical services are provided.
 Ophthalmology, a section within the Surgical Services is one of the most active in the VA system, and is well supported with state-of-the art technology and dedicated personnel.
 The affiliation with the University of Florida Health Science Center is mutually beneficial and exposes trainees to a model system, and participation in large volumes of surgical experience and patient encounters.
 The resident rotations occur during every year of training and provide graduated levels of participation and responsibility.The Veterans Administration Chief of Ophthalmology is Michael Wiggins, M.D.